thesh4dows/Kraky/README.md

 # The third version of the elettric diagram

-This is the third version of the elettric diagram where i improve the smoothness of the current that flows on some capacitors to ensure the long life of the componets
+This is the third version of the elettric diagram where i improve the smoothness of the current that flows on some capacitors to ensure the long life of the componets.

 <img width="2339" height="1654" alt="schema-elettrico-3" src="https://github.com/user-attachments/assets/7befed15-7662-4fee-96a9-f394c7928868" />